gardener/gardener/docs/development/kubernetes-clients.md

 - Like for Listers, objects read from a controller-runtime cache can always be slightly out of date.
 Hence, don't base any important decisions on data read from the cache (see above).
 - In contrast to Listers, controller-runtime caches fill the passed in-memory object with the state of the object in the cache (i.e., they perform something like a "deep copy into").
 This means that objects read from a controller-runtime cache can safely be modified without unintended side effects.
 - Reading from a controller-runtime cache or a cached controller-runtime client implicitly starts a watch for the given object kind under the hood.
+This has important consequences:
-This means that reading a given object kind from the cache for the first time can take up to a few seconds depending on size and amount of objects and API server latency because it has to do a full list operation and wait for an initial watch sync before returning results.
+  - Reading a given object kind from the cache for the first time can take up to a few seconds depending on size and amount of objects as well as API server latency.
+This is because the cache has to do a full list operation and wait for an initial watch sync before returning results.
+  - ⚠️ Controllers need appropriate RBAC permissions for the object kinds they retrieve via cached clients (i.e., `list` and `watch`).
 - By default, watches started by a controller-runtime cache are cluster-scoped, meaning it watches and caches objects across all namespaces.
 Thus, be careful which objects to read from the cache as it might significantly increase the controller's memory footprint.
 - There is no interaction with the cache on writing calls (`Create`, `Update`, `Patch` and `Delete`), see below.